Woman dies after semi rear-ends SUV in dust storm on Kan. highway - NewsBreak

 Woman dies after semi rear-ends SUV in dust storm on Kan. highway

 HASKELL COUNTY—One person died in an accident just before 1p.m.
 Wednesday in Haskell County.
-The Kansas Highway Patrol reported a 2005 Peterbilt semi driven...hutchpost.com
+The Kansas Highway Patrol reported a 2005 Peterbilt semi driven...hayspost.com

 HASKELL COUNTY—One person died in an accident just before 1p.m.
 Wednesday in Haskell County.
-The Kansas Highway Patrol reported a 2005 Peterbilt semi driven...hutchpost.com
+The Kansas Highway Patrol reported a 2005 Peterbilt semi driven...hayspost.com

 Comments / 0